 Insurers generally use this method to get the value of the asset.
 The objective of the insurer is to find the cost to replace the asset.

 It is the difference between the fair market value of the tangible assets and the fair market value of all liabilities.
 In other words, net intangible assets are the fair value of total assets after subtracting the fair value of all the intangible assets and the fair value of all the liabilities.

 The net tangible asset helps with the valuation of the company.
 It tells whether or not the company’s share is overvalued by comparing the current share price with the per-share price based on net tangible assets.
-A company with positive net asset value is less risky because of high liquidity.
+A company with a positive net asset value is less risky because of high liquidity.

 Tangible vs Intangible Assets

-Apart from tangible, the other type of assets is intangible assets, such as goodwill, patents and more.
+Apart from tangible, the other type of assets is intangible assets, such as goodwill, patents, and more.
 Such assets usually don’t have a may or may not have a transactional exchange value.
 Together, tangible and intangible assets make up the total assets of a company.

 Unlike tangible assets, a company can’t sell intangible assets in the open market in the ordinary course.
-Instead, another company, usually a competitor, acquire these assets.
+Instead, another company, usually a competitor, acquires these assets.
 Moreover, they are crucial at the time of acquisition as well.